Johns Hopkins Bloomberg School of Public Health Grading System

-The designation “incomplete” (I) will be assigned by an instructor and entered on a student’s transcript when the requirements for a course have not been completed on time.
-This is contingent on a mutual arrangement between the instructor and the student as to when the remaining coursework is to be completed.
+The designation “incomplete” (I) will be assigned by an instructor and entered on a student’s transcript when the Incomplete Grade Contract has been initiated by the student and approved by the instructor.
 An incomplete must be made up and replaced by a final grade within 120 days after the conclusion of the course, or before graduation, whichever occurs first.

-In the event an incomplete is not made up within the above stated time period, a final grade of I/F will be assigned.
-When a final grade is assigned to an incomplete, the final grade will be shown, but the letter I on the transcript will remain on the transcript as well.
+In the event that an incomplete is not made up within the acceptable time period, a final grade of F will be assigned.

 Current students are expected to review their registration periodically by logging onto Self Service.